knative-extensions/eventing-kafka-broker/docs/enhancements/consumers-scheduling.md

    `kafka.eventing.knative.dev/scheduler.placeable.Placements.<resource_namespace>/<resource_name> >= resource.status.ObservedGeneration`
 1. To make sure that there are no further changes to the scheduled resource, we need to check that: `metadata.generation == resource.status.ObservedGeneration`

-In other words, the `Pod` reconciler has seen the `Trigger` reconciler scheduling decision.

 ## Known Issues and TODOs:

 - Current scheduler implementation in `eventing-kafka` depends on `StatefulSet`